SBA Small Business Loans for Military Veterans

 Management and business operations would also need to be controlled by one or more service-disabled veterans except in the case of a veteran with a permanent and severe disability.
 In that case, a spouse or permanent caregiver can manage or operate the business on behalf of the veteran.

-** SBA refinances under the 504 program will be available sometime in the Spring of 2009.
+SBA refinances under the 504 program are also available

 More SBA 504 Loan info: 504 Loans